Mogogipen/AndroidWorkshop/README.md

 *Created while working through the Android Navigation "tutorial".*

 This is used to demonstrate the use of the navigation graph .xml file and using associated tools to swap between views as recommended by Android.

+## KotlinFunctionModifiers

+`funmods`

+*Kotlin function modifiers presentation*

+This is used to present differences between function modifiers in Kotlin and how they change things when compiled into Java.